 In this stage, eligibility and Low Income Cost-Sharing Subsidy (LICS) data from the PDE are validated against CMS databases.
-First, DDPS looks up the HICN reported on the PDE and validates that there is a matching HICN on MBD with the same gender and date of birth (DOB) (if present on the PDE).
-Next, editing cross-checks the appropriate fields against the CMS databases to verify further enrollment and Part D and LICS eligibility information.
+First, DDPS looks up the HICN reported on the PDE and validates that there is a matching HICN on MBD with the same gender and DOB (if present on the PDE).
+Next, editing cross-checks the appropriate fields against the CMS common tables to verify further enrollment and Part D and LICS eligibility information.
 DDPS then confirms that low income cost-sharing never exceeds the statutorily defined maximum when the beneficiary is low income eligible.